provegard/ncdbg/DOCUMENTATION.md

 may want to upgrade.
 The problem is that a debugger breakpoint may be hit before the Developer Tools console "subsystem" has initialized, and in this situation console input is basically ignored.
 A reload usually helps also.

+### When I restart a frame, the target application crashes

+There appears to be a Java bug (submitted, not confirmed as of 2017-04-20) that causes an intermittent `AbstractMethodError` to be thrown after the VM is resumed after stack frames have been popped.